cabouman/mbirjax/docs/source/advanced_features.rst

   - ``sharpness`` -  default = 0.
 A larger value of ``sharpness=1.0`` or greater will increase sharpness, and a negative value will reduce noise.
   - ``snr_db`` - default = 30.0.
 A larger value will increase resolution, but start with ``sharpness``.

+- **Change Reconstruction Size and Shape:**

+  MBIRJAX will automatically set the reconstruction array size and voxel pitch to reasonable values.
+  However, if you are doing tilt beam reconstruction or other specialized geometries, you may want to reconstruct a rectangular region-of-interest.
+  You can do this by setting the following parameters:

+  - ``recon_shape`` -  The recon shape is a 3-tuple (num_rows, num_cols, num_slices).
+It defaults to something reasonable, but you can change its value to change the region of reconstruction.
+  - ``delta_voxel`` - This defaults to 1.0 and sets the spacing between voxels in ALU in x, y, and z directions.
+(See :ref:`ALU conversion <ALU_conversion_label>`).
+  - ``delta_det_channel`` and ``delta_det_row`` - These default to 1.0 and set the spacing between detector channels and rows in ALU.
+(See :ref:`ALU conversion <ALU_conversion_label>`).

 - **Set Sinogram Weights:**